-Most frequent airline travelers have been just barely on one side or another of the final-boarding rule or “ten-minute rule.”
+Most frequent airline travelers have been barely on one side or another of the final-boarding rule, or “ten-minute rule.”

 Sometimes it’s the passenger’s fault, either for checking in late or dawdling in the airport.
 On other occasions, it’s because of a late connection.
 But, the most maddening thing is that the final-boarding rule isn’t consistently applied.

 Last week, two very frequent travelers ended up on the wrong side of the door with this final-boarding rule.

 The first involved a United Global Services passenger, the airline’s highest frequent flier rank.
 The frequent flier got to the airport seven hours in advance of his scheduled red-eye and barely in time for stand-by on a earlier flight.